-- (a) This entity is registered as a wholly-foreign-owned enterprise under PRC law. - \ The English names of these entities registered in the PRC represent the best efforts made by management of the Company to directly translate their Chinese names as they did not register any official English names. - Due to regulatory prohibitions on foreign ownership in the production, distribution and licensing of TV series business in the PRC, the principal business carried out by Values Culture, Beijing Values, Khorgas Values, Xinjiang Values, Khorgas Ming Yao, Xiamen Hongshi and Fujian Values (the "Consolidated Affiliated Entities") was prohibited or restricted from foreign ownership.
-The wholly-owned subsidiary of the Company, WFOE, has entered into a series of Contractual Arrangements (the "Contractual Arrangements") with the Consolidated Affiliated Entities and their respective equity holders (hereafter the equity holders of the Consolidated Affiliated Entities referred to as the "Registered Shareholders").
+- (a) This entity is registered as a wholly-foreign-owned enterprise under PRC law. - The English names of these entities registered in the PRC represent the best efforts made by management of the Company to directly translate their Chinese names as they did not register any official English names. - Due to regulatory prohibitions on foreign ownership in the production, distribution and licensing of TV series business in the Mainland China, the principal business carried out by Values Culture, Beijing Values, Khorgas Values and Khorgas Ming Yao (the "Consolidated Affiliated Entities") was prohibited or restricted from foreign ownership.
+The wholly-owned subsidiary of the Company, WFOE, has entered into a series of Contractual Arrangements (the "Contractual Arrangements") with the Consolidated Affiliated Entities and their respective equity holders (hereafter referred to as the "Registered Shareholders").
 The Contractual Arrangements enable WFOE to exercise effective control over the Consolidated Affiliated Entities and obtain substantially all economic benefits of the Consolidated Affiliated Entities.
 Accordingly, the Company regards the Consolidated Affiliated Entities as indirect subsidiaries and consolidated the assets, liabilities and results of operations of Consolidated Affiliated Entities in the financial statements of the Group.
-These entities are owned through Contractual Arrangements.
+The Consolidated Affiliated Entities are owned through Contractual Arrangements.